 In 2013, IOM launched the Missing Migrants Project (MMP), the first global database that counts all migrants and refugees worldwide who died during their migration journey.
 MMP and all other systems measuring migrant fatalities are always based on partial data: these systems have intrinsic limitations because such deaths often occur in remote areas or at sea, and because people in the process of irregular migration may fear reporting deaths to authorities.
 Nevertheless, by gathering whatever information is available and presenting it in an individualised way — placing emphasis on each person — these databases have contributed fact-based evidence to an issue that is currently highly politicised, and have served as a reminder of a disturbing reality that is too easily dismissed.

 Mapping deadliest journeys

-Another key source for understanding how such deaths happen is the Mixed Migration Monitoring Mechanism Initiative (4Mi), which conducts structured interviews with migrants and refugees along various mixed migration routes globally.
+Another key source for understanding how such deaths happen is 4Mi, the data collection programme of MMC, which conducts structured interviews with migrants and refugees along various mixed migration routes globally.
 Through these in-depth interviews relying on witness testimonies 4Mi has been able to map out the most lethal locations along the migration routes.
 The existence of sources like 4Mi, MMP, and others is necessary particularly because most governments do not collect, correctly categorise or publish numbers on deaths of refugees and migrants within or near to their territory.